 Episode 700 – 885, February 28, 1969 – November 14, 1969

-To unlock the mystery of Quentin’s ghost and prevent tragedy, Barnabas uses ancient Chinese I Ching meditation, projecting his astral form back into his own body in 1897 – that’s still a vampire chained up in a coffin.
-In a familiar scenario, Barnabas makes a bite-slave of gypsy Sandor Rakosi who lives in the Old House with his wife Magda and soon introduces himself to the clan at Collinwood, again as a cousin from England.
+To unlock the mystery of Quentin’s ghost and prevent tragedy, Barnabas uses ancient Chinese I Ching meditation, projecting his astral form back into his own body in 1897 – the one that's still a vampire and chained up in a coffin.
+In a familiar scenario, Barnabas makes a bite-slave of gypsy Sandor Rakosi (Thayer David), who lives in the Old House with his wife, Magda (Grayson Hall), and subsequently introduces himself to the clan at Collinwood, again as a cousin from England.

 There, Barnabas meets Quentin Collins, who, rather than a creepy ghost, is a sarcastic, brandy-sipping, world-travelling playboy.
-However, the skeletons from Quentin’s closet manifest with his crazy, stabby wife Jenny, who the family keeps locked in a tower room, an illicit affair with maid (and would-be ghost) Beth and much more.
-However, after Quentin accidentally strangles Jenny to death during a struggle, Magda –Jenny’s sister – places a gypsy curse of the werewolf on Quentin, revealing a familial connection to Chris Jennings.
+However, the skeletons from Quentin’s closet manifest with his crazy, stabby wife, Jenny (Marie Wallace), who the family keeps locked in a tower room, an illicit affair with housemaid (and eventual ghost,) Beth and much more.
+However, after Quentin accidentally strangles Jenny to death during a struggle, Magda –who, as it turns out, is Jenny’s sister – places a gypsy curse of the werewolf on Quentin, revealing his future familial connection to the curse-afflicted Chris Jennings.

-While Barnabas helps Quentin similarly, Angelique shows up stirring up trouble in signature form.
-Compounding that, an evil warlock named Count Petofi and his search for a missing magic hand intertwines with the time-bending efforts to save Quentin from his ghostly fate.
+While Barnabas helps Quentin with his werewolf curse like he did with Chris, Angelique shows up, stirring more trouble in signature form.
+Compounding that, there's the arrival of an evil warlock, named Count Petofi (Thayer David, again), whose search for his severed magic hand intertwines with the time-bending efforts to save Quentin from his ghostly fate.

 The Leviathans plot global domination… out of an antique shop